Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Phthalates

 - Are there natural detoxification options for phthalate-exposed animals?

-Certain dietary supplements can support the body’s natural detoxification mechanisms, including antioxidants like vitamins E and C, omega-3 fatty acids, and herbs like milk thistle.
-However, these should always be used in consultation with a veterinarian, as they are not a substitute for professional treatment.
+Certain dietary supplements can support the body’s own detoxification mechanisms, including antioxidants such as vitamins E and C, omega-3 fatty acids, and herbs such as milk thistle.
+However, these should always be used in consultation with the veterinarian, as they do not serve as a substitute for professional treatment.

 - Can phthalates also be transferred from humans to animals?